 Food to Keep Your Energy Up During Pregnancy

-Your feet are swollen, your joints ache and your baby bump is more like a baby watermelon.
-However, your energy level is so low you don’t even have enough stamina to hiccup let alone stretch.
-Your baby is putting even more demand on your body, which means your energy level needs to replenish frequently.
+Your feet are swollen, your joints ache and your baby bump feels more like a baby watermelon.
+However, your energy level is so low you don’t even have enough stamina to hiccup, let alone stretch.
+Your baby is putting more and more demand on your body, which means you need to replenish your energy levels more frequently.

-During your pregnancy, you are carrying an extra 20-30 pounds, which means you’ll need to be consuming an additional 300 calories per day.
-But this doesn’t mean you get to eat an extra juicy cheeseburger or a large pizza.
-What you eat can have a positive effect on you energy level.
+During your pregnancy, you’re carrying an extra 20-30 pounds, which means you’ll need to be consuming an additional 300 calories per day.
+But no, this doesn’t mean you get to eat an extra cheeseburger or a large pizza every day.
+What you eat makes a big impact on your energy levels, either positive or negative.

-- Increase water consumption: Dehydration can lead to even more fatigue than you are already feeling.
-It’s best to aim for 64 ounces of water.
+• Increase water consumption: Dehydration can lead to even more fatigue than you’re already feeling.
+It’s best to aim for 64 ounces of water daily.

-- Pack in the protein: Foods like cheese, peanut butter and trail mix all contain enough protein to keep your energy level up and complex carbs to help keep you fuller longer.
+• Pack in the protein: Foods like cheese, peanut butter and trail mix all contain enough protein to keep your energy level up, plus complex carbs to help keep you feeling full longer.

-- Fruits: They say an apple a day keeps the doctor away, but it will also keep your energy level up.
+• Make friends with fruits: They say an apple a day keeps the doctor away, but it’ll also help keep your energy level up.
 Fruit is rich in carbs, which your body burns to produce energy.
 Fruit also carries a lot of vitamin C, which is good for overall health.

 You deserve to experience your pregnancy, not sleep through it.
 For more tips on how to triumph over your pregnancy, visit BayCareMaternity.org.